soundpress/RulesOfNYC/docs/c31/index.rst

       (iii) Where a respondent appeals, that respondent must indicate in writing that payment of any fines, penalties or restitution imposed by the decision has been made in full, unless:

-         (A) Respondent is granted a waiver of prior payment of fines or penalties due to financial hardship, as provided in subdivision (b) of this section;
+         (A) Respondent is granted a waiver of prior payment of fines, penalties or restitution due to financial hardship, as provided in subdivision (b) of this section;

          (B) Respondent received a waiver of prior payment of fines or penalties as otherwise provided in law, rules or regulations;